dbo99/csdvr----calsimII-data-vis-in-r/README.md

 ### notes ###
 - above steps will export batches of plots. functions are listed below only for reference and new analysis.
 - assumes DV name familiarity, eg Folsom Lake is `s8`.
 If not consult `.wresl` or `.dss` files.  `varcodes.csv` identifies some dvname-commonname pairs, add more as desired.
 By defaults plots label the `df$dv`, the actual CalSim name, not the `df$dv_name`, the common name (development of a switch is in progress)
-- save new finished plot scripts in `plotexportscripts` folder to add to collection of templates & add folder of file name
+- save new finished plot scripts in `plotexportscripts` folder to add to collection of templates & add folder in plots folder with name of new file name
 - currently assumes all scenarios are under same climate scenario (tied to wyt.csv - adjustment needed to accomodate more for any water  year type functions - other functions still applicable as is if multiple climate scenarios used) (sample's uses Q5 Early Long Term)
 - default plot size is widescreen to exactly fit default `.pptx`.
 To change, search and replace all (from Ctrl-F) `width = 13.333, height = 7.5`, to desired dimensions, eg `width = 10, height = 6` , same with desired filetype, eg `.jpg`, `.pdf`, `.html`)
 - tweaks needed in dates to work with CalSim 3.0's longer period of record